kparc/kcc/README.md

 We have seen:

-* what k type system looks like
+* what 𝒌 type system looks like
 * how basic vector and atom math works
-* which way to read and comprehend k code
+* which way to read and comprehend 𝒌 code
 * what is the only existing precedence rule
 * why there is no `for` and why there are `adverbs`